proof88/PRooFPS-dd/README.md

 ### Why the Compressed Release is So Big?

 At this point of development, I'm not really concerned about the disk space usage of my game.
-We are talking about a ZIP file less than 10 MiBytes.
+We are talking about a ZIP file around 10 MiBytes of size.
-I'm also fully aware of the existence of a big UNUSED texture file in map_warhouse directory, and I also know that textures could be downscaled a bit.
-Believe it or not but there is also a build configuration issue that results in unnecessary big executable size.
+Believe it or not but there is a build configuration issue that results in unnecessary big executable size.
 Look at the version number and you will understand why disk space usage is really not my number 1 priority at this point.
+Hint: the version number starts with '0'.

 ## Build